xscottxbrownx/mint-club/README.md

 Originally, I wanted to build a component in the dashboard section of site that was an NFT marketplace (users could buy NFTs/items here.)
 I started this process by using the `create-react-app` boilerplate, then adding `react-router-6.3`, and `font-awesome` icons.

-One of the main challenges I ran into was getting the necessary API keys for necessary data I wanted.
+One of the main challenges I ran into was getting the necessary API keys for data I wanted.
 This led me to spending a few days researching what solutions and other APIs existed.
 Due to project time constraints, I had to table the NFT marketplace and focus more on what I had access to now.

 I found the web3 company Alchemy, and their SDK.
 I was able to get an API key for them and another company and start building again.
-For what I had newly intended (user's wallet information - NFTs, crypto, transactions, etc), Alchemy required NextJS instead of React.
+For what I had newly intended (user's wallet information - NFTs, crypto, transactions, etc), Alchemy required `NextJS` instead of React.
 I had never used NextJS before this, but was determined to learn and accomplish what I could.
 I quickly followed both Alchemy and Next documentation to get my project migrated over and have the NFT Gallery component working.
 This product was new for Alchemy and I found many enhancements that it needed - so I also submitted issues and pull requests to their open source code while coding this project.
 Many have been implemented/merged, so now I am a contributor of the `create-web3-dapp nft explorer` template.
 You can view open/closed issues and pr's [here](https://github.com/alchemyplatform/cw3d-nft-explorer).

-At the end of the 3 week period this mockup has all information needed about the company and a dashboard area that includes: connection to the user's web 3 wallet or typed in wallet address, gallery of nfts, token balances, last 30 day history of transactions, floor price and holder informational charts by collection, and some more work-in-progress components.
+> At the end of the 3 week period this mockup has all information needed about the company and a dashboard area that includes:
+> - connection to the user's web 3 wallet or typed in wallet address
+> - gallery of nfts
+> - token balances
+> - last 30 day history of transactions
+> - floor price and holder informational charts by collection
+> - and some more work-in-progress components.

-The technologies implemented in this project are Next, Alchemy SDK, NFTGO API, Font Awesome Icons, and a significant amount of VanillaJS, JSX, and CSS.
+The technologies implemented in this project are:
+- NextJS
+- Alchemy SDK
+- NFTGO API
+- Font Awesome Icons
+- and a significant amount of:
+    - VanillaJS
+    - JSX
+    - and CSS
 I chose to use the `create-web3-dapp` boilerplate provided by Alchemy to minimize initial project setup/NFT gallery component, invest more time diving into other features, and polishing the look of this site mockup.
 I plan on continuing this development as I have time by adding a few more components, optimizing code even more, and gaining more experience with NextJS.